 If you’re worried about how your visit will impact the Galapagos Islands’ ecosystem, as a solo traveler, you can find an affordable eco-friendly option.

-Santa Cruz II Galapagos Cruise is one of the few tour operators in the Galapagos Islands that are Carbon Neutral, which means that when you take a solo trip to the Galapagos Islands, we’ll happily offset your carbon footprint.
+Santa Cruz II Galapagos Cruise is one of the few tour operators in the Galapagos Islands that are Carbon Neutral, which means that when you take a solo trip, you’re doing fully sustainable travel across the Galapagos Islands.

 Though it might not be possible to see all the Islands in the Galapagos in a single journey, choosing a cruise over a hotel will help you maximize the number of species and islands you can see during your vacation in the Galapagos.
 Before you select a cruise, watch out for those that bring you the maximum benefit at an unbelievable cost.
 In the Galapagos Islands, it’s more important to pay for what you need rather than save money.
 If it’s too good to be true, it might just be.